 Connect Streamline to your device

 Arm provides a Python script,

 gatord, on your device.
-This enables Streamline to connect to unrooted Android devices and collect data.
-Follow these steps to run the script and connect Streamline to your device.
+Streamline uses this daemon to connect to unrooted Android devices and collect data.
+Follow these steps to run the script so that Streamline can communicate with your device.

 - On your host machine, navigate to the Streamline installation directory,

 - Run the

 gatordbinary that will be installed on the device.
 For example:

 python3 gator_me.py --daemon <install_dir>/streamline/bin/arm64/gatord